-【 さくらの日 (sakura no hi) 】Day of Cherry Blossom
+【 さくらの日 (sakura no hi) 】Day of the Cherry Blossom

-This day, the peak of cherry blossom season was established with a 語呂合わせ (goroawase) a play on words with 3 (さ) x 9 (く) = 27 to celebrate and deepen our appreciation for the flower.
+This day, the peak of cherry blossom season was established with a 語呂合わせ (goroawase) a play on words with 3 (さ) x 9 (く) = 27 to celebrate and appreciate the flower.

-Do you know why 桜 (さくら) is such a significant flower in Japan?
+Why is 桜 (さくら) the cherry blossom such a significant flower in Japan?

 「さ」means “god of rice fields”

-hence from the old times, it was believed that the cherry blossom tree is where the god of rice fields reside.
+Therefore, in the earlier days, people believed that the cherry blossom tree is where the god of rice fields reside.